yuvizeref/codelorien/README.md

 ## 🚀 Features

-- ✅ Add, Update, delete users
+- ✅ Add, Update, Delete users
+- ✅ Login with user creds and get token
 - More on the way....

 ---